-3.8 All animal research and teaching proposals, including exempt activities, must be submitted to the Office of Research for review via one of the below pathways.
+3.8 All animal research and teaching proposals, including activities outlined in 3.7 above, must be submitted to the Office of Research for review via one of the below pathways.

 Exemption - for activities as outlined in 3.7 above.
-Applications are submitted via the Animal exemption request form.
-Once approval is granted by the Office of Research the activity can commence.
-Approved exemption requests will be provided to the AEC for noting at its next meeting.
+Applications are submitted via the Animal Ethics Exemption request form for approval by the Office of Research.

 Prior ethical review (PR) - for activities that have already been granted ethics approval by another AEC.
-Applications are submitted via the Prior ethical review cover sheet, along with all documentation considered by the other AEC.
-Once approval is granted by the Office of Research the activity can commence.
-Approved requests will be provided to the AEC for ratification at its next meeting.
+Applications are submitted via the Animal Ethics Prior ethical review cover sheet, along with all documentation considered by the other AEC and evidence of their approval, for approval by the Office of Research.

 4. Amendments to approved projects

 4.1 Amendments to approved projects require ethics approval before the amended protocol can commence.
 Requests for amendments must be submitted to the Office of Research using the relevant form.

 4.2 In accordance with the Animal Code, amendments are classified as major or minor and will be assessed on a case-by-case basis depending on the details of the amendment.

 4.3 In accordance with the Animal Code, minor amendments are not likely to cause harm to the animals, including pain and distress.
 Examples of minor amendments may be: